spree/api.spreecommerce.com/content/v1/variants.md

    :current_page => 1 }
 end %>

+### Sorting results

+Results can be returned in a specific order by specifying which field to sort by when making a request.

+    GET /api/variants?q[s]=price%20asc

+It is also possible to sort results using an associated object's field.

+    GET /api/variants?q[s]=product_name%20asc

 ## A single variant

 To view the details for a single variant, make a request using that variant\'s id, along with its `product_id`: